polyu-kyfung/lammps-github-backup-cli/README.md

 ## How to Use

-To utilize this setup, start by cloning the repository and navigating to the project's root directory.
+To get started with this setup, follow these steps:

-1. Create a `.env` file from the `.env-sample` file.
+1. **Clone the repository** and navigate to the project's root directory.

-2. Generate a new SSH key by following the instructions provided [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux).
+2. **Create a `.env` file** by copying the existing `.env-sample` file and modifying it as needed.

-Once these steps are complete, proceed with the following commands:
+Once you've completed these steps, you can proceed with the following commands:

 ### Create an Image from Dockerfile